-Students with disabilities wishing to make a request for reasonable accommodations, auxiliary communication aids or services, or materials in alternative accessible formats should contact the Director of Student Wellness located in the 1500 Building Office.
+Students with disabilities wishing to make a request for reasonable accommodations, auxiliary communication aids or services, or materials in alternative accessible formats should contact the College's Office of Student Wellness located in the 1500 (Hemlock) building on campus, emailing hcc-wellness@haywood.edu, or calling 828-627-4504.
 Information provided by students is voluntary and strict confidentiality is maintained.
 All requests for accommodations will be considered following the appropriate federal and state laws.